 We enjoy it all sorts of ways, from salt cod fish cakes, in cod au gratin, fish stew, seafood chowder, and even pan fried cod tongues.

-This recipe for cod today, though, is light, fresh, tasty, and totally low carb (if you’re into that sorta thing).
+This recipe for cod today, though, is light, fresh, tasty, and made with lower carb ingredients (if you’re into that sorta thing).

 Dawn’s definitely not low carb on the regular, but I can easily devour this whole pan.